Tips for Internship Interviews

 The interview is one of the biggest tests you can face as a job applicant.
 It’s the first step in proving your worth and ability to fit into a company’s culture.

-To give yourself the best chance of passing, you need to know what to expect and how to prepare for it.
-So let’s start by looking at some of the questions you’ll likely be asked.
+To give yourself the best chance of passing, you must know what to expect and how to prepare.
+So, let’s start by looking at some of the questions you’ll likely be asked.

-This is an essential question because it reveals whether the interviewer is interested in you or just needs to fill a position.
+This question is essential because it reveals whether the interviewer is interested in you or needs to fill a position.

-The interviewer may be concerned that you’re going to drop off the radar after the interview and forget about the job.
-By asking this question, they’re letting you know that they want you to continue participating in the process.
+The interviewer may be concerned that you’ll drop off the radar after the interview and forget about the job.
+By asking this question, they let you know they want you to continue participating.

 This question shows that the interviewer respects your ability to handle pressure and has confidence in your ability to perform.